DaveBatton/Objective-C-Style-Guide/ReadMe.md

 #### Curly Brackets

-A methods opening bracket should be on the following line and flush left.
+A method's opening bracket should be on the following line and flush left.
 Code should be indented 4 spaces from the opening bracket.
 This is the only place where the opening bracket is placed at the beginning of a new line.
 In all other cases, the opening bracket is placed inline.

 In all cases, the closing bracket is always on a new line by itself.